SofyaPim/Glasseffect-OnlineTutorials/README.md

 # Glasseffect-OnlineTutorials
-## Glass cards with shift effect by hover.The Sass preprocessor was used for styles.
+##  The responsive Glass-cards with shift effect by hover.The Sass preprocessor was used for styles.
 ## The function calc() was used for the width of cards.
+##
 ## The section is going to be a full website soon.
 ## The result at https://sofyapim.github.io/Glasseffect-OnlineTutorials/